Housing Minister Christopher Pincher has today (Sunday 23 August) announced six finalists in a competition to design the homes of the future.

 - Studio OPEN: promoting community and caring for others through a central garden shared between four homes that are built with locally sourced materials and timber construction methods to reduce environmental impact.

 A winner will be chosen and together with other selected finalists will be introduced to Homes England development partners to explore the possibility of developing bids for a series of homes on Homes England land.
-The six finalists have each received £40,000 of funding to help them develop detailed plans.
+The six finalists will each receive £40,000 of funding to help them develop detailed plans.

 Today’s announcements follows this month’s launch of Planning for the Future – the Government’s overhaul of the planning system to deliver more high-quality, sustainable homes.
 The reforms include our commitment to making tree-lined streets the norm and an ambition that new ‘zero carbon ready’ homes delivered under the new system will not require any future retrofitting.